Commander, Navy Installations Command

 The Commander, Navy Installations Command (CNIC) is an Echelon II shore command responsible for all shore installations under the control of the United States Navy.
 As an Echelon II command, it reports directly to the chief of naval operations.
 It is responsible for the operation and management of all Naval installations worldwide through eleven Navy regions.

 Mission

 Prior to the creation of CNIC, all of the Navy's major shore echelon II commanders (BUMED, NAVSEA, NAVSUP) operated their own installations independently.
-This led to a hodgepodge of operating procedures, that, when installations operated in close proximity to one another, resulted in sometimes incompatible and significant policy differences.
+This led to inconsistent operating procedures, that, when installations operated in close proximity to one another, resulted in sometimes incompatible and significant policy differences.
 Thus, it was the intent of CNIC to establish a single shore installation management organization that will focus on installation effectiveness and improve the shore installation management community's ability to support the fleet.
 When it was established October 1, 2003, the stand up of CNIC was an effort in the continuation of fleet and regional shore installation management organizational alignment that began in 1997 with the reduction of installation management claimants from 18 to 8.